 - Fiction: The main character’s male friend got cheated on by his girlfriend with one of his close friends.
 He found out, and the girlfriend dumped him.
 In a fit of rage, he hacked her MySpace account and posted compromising photos and crazy bulletins proclaiming that she’d found her true sexuality.
 He got busted for cyber-harassing.

 If your novel is entirely based on your life story, then you have some extra tweaking to do.
 Follow the tips above for transforming your family and friends, but then go a little deeper, especially if you don’t want to reveal to Mom and Dad all the ways they ruined your life.

 - Change the family.
 Don’t make the novel family be a mirror image of your own.
 If you have one sister, then make the character have two brothers.
-Make the family dog a cat, or three birds.
+Make the family dog a cat or three birds.
 Make babies be older children.
 Fiddle with the marital details of your parents.
 (Obviously, if your story is that your parents’ divorce ruined your life, then you can’t make the fictional parents be married.
-But change the way the met, the way they treated each other, the things they fought about, who was right, who was wrong, who got punished, etc.)
+But change the way they met, how they treated each other, the things they fought about, who was right, who was wrong, who got punished, etc.)

 If All Else Fails, Hide!

-I am one of the writers at EssayCanadaWriter and I decided to write one article for our new blog section.
-As a ghostwriter, I do not want to mention my name, but in a real world, I’m just a simple guy from Canada with a simple life.
+I am one of the writers at EssayCanadaWriter, and I decided to write one article for our new blog section.
+As a ghostwriter, I do not want to mention my name, but in the real world, I’m just a simple guy from Canada with a simple life.
 Writing essays and articles is what I do for a living.
-Here I have a team of fellow writers and our main goal is to help students.
-This is my short guide for you, hope it’ll be useful and come in hand.
+Here I have a team of fellow writers, and our main goal is to help students.
+This is my short guide for you, and I hope it’ll be useful and come in handy.